Infineon/mtb-example-btsdk-audio-watch/README.md

 - ENABLE_DEBUG<br/>
     - For HW debugging, select the option '1'.
 See the document [WICED-Hardware-Debugging](https://github.com/cypresssemiconductorco/btsdk-docs/blob/master/docs/BT-SDK/WICED-Hardware-Debugging.pdf) for more information.
 This setting configures GPIO for SWD.
       - CYW920819EVB-02/CYW920820EVB-02: SWD signals are shared with D4 and D5, see SW9 in schematics.
-      - CYBT-213043-MESH/CYBT-213043-EVAL: SWD signals are routed to P12=SWDCK and P13=SWDIO.
+      - CYBT-213043-MESH/CYBT-213043-EVAL : SWD signals are routed to P02=SWDCK and P03=SWDIO.
 Use expansion connectors to connect VDD, GND, SWDCK, and SWDIO to your SWD Debugger probe.
+	  - CYBT-223058-EVAL : SWD signals are routed to P02=SWDCK and P03=SWDIO.
+Use expansion connectors to connect VDD, GND, SWDCK, and SWDIO to your SWD Debugger probe.
+	  - CYBT-243053-EVAL: SWD signals are routed to P12=SWDCK and P13=SWDIO.
+Use expansion connectors to connect VDD, GND, SWDCK, and SWDIO to your SWD Debugger probe.
+	  - CYBT-253059-EVAL: SWD signals are routed to P12=SWDCK and P13=SWDIO.
+Use expansion connectors to connect VDD, GND, SWDCK, and SWDIO to your SWD Debugger probe.
       - CYW989820EVB-01: SWDCK (P02) is routed to the J13 DEBUG connector, but not SWDIO.
 Add a wire from J10 pin 3 (PUART CTS) to J13 pin 2 to connect GPIO P10 to SWDIO.
       - CYW920719B2Q40EVB-01: PUART RX/TX signals are shared with SWDCK and SWDIO.
 Remove RX and TX jumpers on J10 when using SWD.
 PUART and SWD cannot be used simultaneously on this board unless these pins are changed from the default configuration.
       - CYW920721B2EVK-02: SWD hardware debugging supported.
 SWD signals are shared with D4 and D5, see SW9 in schematics.
-      - CYW920721B2EVK-03: SWD hardware debugging is not supported.
+      - CYW920721B2EVK-03, CYW920721M2EVK-01: SWD hardware debugging is not supported.
+      - CYW920721M2EVK-02: SWD hardware debugging is supported.
+The default setup uses P03 for SWDIO and P05 for SWDCK.
       - CYW920706WCDEVAL: SWD debugging requires fly-wire connections.
 The default setup uses P15 (J22 pin 3) for SWDIO and P30 (J19 pin 2) for SWDCK.
 P30 is shared with BTN1.
       - CYW920735Q60EVB-01: SWD hardware debugging supported.
 The default setup uses the J13 debug header, P3 (J13 pin 2) for SWDIO and P2 (J13 pin 4) for SWDCK.
 They can be optionally routed to D4 and D4 on the Arduino header J4, see SW9 in schematics.
       - CYW920835REF-RCU-01: SWD hardware debugging is not supported.
       - CYW9M2BASE-43012BT: SWD hardware debugging is not supported.
+      - CYW943012BTEVK-01: SWD hardware debugging is not supported.

 ## Building code examples